autowarefoundation/autoware.universe/localization/yabloc/README.md

 ## Limitation

 - Running YabLoc and NDT simultaneously is not supported.
-  - This is because both are computationally expensive.
+  - This is because running both at the same time may be computationally too expensive.
   - Also, in most cases, NDT is superior to YabLoc, so there is less benefit to running them at the same time.
 - It does not estimate roll and pitch, therefore some of the perception nodes may not work well.
-- It doesn't support multiple cameras now.
+- It does not support multiple cameras now.
 But it will in the future.
-- In places where there are few road surface markings, such as intersections, the estimation heavily relies on GNSS, IMU, and vehicles twist.
+- In places where there are few road surface markings, such as intersections, the estimation heavily relies on GNSS, IMU, and vehicle's wheel odometry.
-- If the road boundary or road surface markings are not included in the Lanelet2, the estimation fails.
+- If the road boundary or road surface markings are not included in the Lanelet2, the estimation is likely to fail.
 - The sample rosbag provided in the autoware tutorial does not include images, so it is not possible to run YabLoc with it.